 Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH and E. coli, in accordance with recommended analytical methods.
-For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.
+Grab samples, however, must be collected for E. coli and pH in accordance with recommended analytical methods.
+For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D)2.